danielegiulianini/qu-bft/README.md

 - an extensible and reusable scala library, providing an access point to Q/U's client and service functionalities,
 - a command line, demo application implementing a simple Replicated State Machine (RSM) for showcasing its potentialities and acting as an example for the construction of more complex services.

+> [!NOTE]
+This is a mirror of the original, and dismissed, [gitlab repository](https://gitlab.com/pika-lab/courses/ds/projects/ds-project-giulianini-ay1920/) containing the issues and pull requests made during the development.

 ## Features

 ---------------

+### Library

 The paper's provided features covered by the library are (refer to the above-mentioned paper for the terminology):